plbrault/CloudAlpha/docs/developer_guide.md

 A FileSystem class inherits from the *cloudalpha.file\_system.FileSystem* abstract class, and implements standard methods to manage the files of the corresponding storage account.
 Those methods include *make\_dir*, *rename*, *delete*, *read*, etc. A FileSystem instance is referred to by an Account instance, which handles the authentication with the real file storage account.

 A Manager class inherits from the *cloudalpha.manager.Manager* abstract class, and implements standard methods to start and stop the manager.
 It often implements a server, for instance a FTP server.
-It refers to a unique *FileSystemView* instance, mapped to a FileSystem instance, to which it adds support for a working directory.
+It refers to a unique *FileSystemView* instance.
+A FileSystemView instance is mapped to a FileSystem instance, to which it adds support for a working directory.

 A Settings class is a static class that contains updatable settings that are common to all service or manager instances of the same type.
 For example, the Settings class of the FTP manager defines the FTP server port.
 It inherits from the *cloudalpha.settings.Settings* abstract class, and implements a *set* method, which can be used to update the values of desired settings.